 Testing and Debugging the Server

-The console_messages tool provides information about JavaScript failures on the page.
+The browser_console_messages tool provides information about JavaScript failures on the page.
 If a button does not work, the console logs might show a blocked script.
-Saving a trace is another method for deep analysis.
-Use the --save-trace flag when starting the server to record every action, screenshot, and network event.
-You can open these traces in the Playwright Trace Viewer to see a timeline of the agent's work.
+Capturing a trace is another method for deep analysis.
+To record one, enable the DevTools capability and use the tracing tools exposed by the server, such as browser_start_tracing and browser_stop_tracing.
+You can then open the resulting trace in the Playwright Trace Viewer to see a timeline of the agent's work.

 Technical Capabilities and Limits

 The server has some limitations.
 The Docker version only supports headless Chromium, which might behave differently than a real browser.
 Advanced features like coordinate-based clicking require specific flags during startup.
-A major part of the configuration involves setting origin allowlists to prevent the agent from visiting unauthorized sites.
+A useful part of the configuration is setting allowed or blocked origins to limit where the agent should navigate, though these filters should be treated as guardrails rather than a hard security boundary.

 Comparison of Pros and Cons